 An Irishman by birth and a Munich resident by choice, McMahon has taken over this Baroque gem, having previously worked under Hans Haas at the Tantris and also running Shane’s Restaurant in Glockenbachviertel for many years.
 The couple are now dedicating their efforts to producing Bavarian fare and specialities from the grill in the Asam-Schlössl.
 One of the restaurant’s specialities is its Asam Torte: a dream of Bavarian cream and oranges created by Lilli Hauser, German Master Confectioner and runner-up in the World Championship of Confectioners.
 It’s a temptation that even the pious Asams wouldn’t have resisted.

 Tip: Other works by the Asams in Munich can be seen in the Damenstiftkirche, Dreifaltigkeitskirche, Pfarrkirche St Peter, Heilig-Geist-Kirche and in Neues Schloss Schleißheim (Schleißheim Palace).
-The Asams have also left artistic traces in nearby Freising.
+The Asams also left artistic traces in Freising and in the Fürstenfeldbruck monastery.